 The MBA program is accredited by the Association to Advance Collegiate Schools of Business (AACSB-International).

 Applicants must meet both the Admission Requirements for Graduate Degrees and the College of Business and Public Policy (CBPP) requirements outlined here.

-Undergraduate cumulative GPA of 3.25 or a GMAT score of 525 or greater is required for acceptance into the program.
+Undergraduate minimum cumulative GPA of 3.25 or a minimum GMAT score of 525 is required for acceptance into the program.
 A GMAT quantitative score of the 30th percentile or higher is preferred for the Quantitative section*.
 If the score is less than the 30th percentile, students may be required to take a quantitative foundation course.

 GMAT waivers may be considered for applicants who meet any of the following criteria:

 - Hold another relevant master’s degree from an accredited university.

 - Hold a terminal degree from an accredited university.

 - Have a minimum undergraduate cumulative GPA of 3.25 or a minimum cumulative GPA of 3.25 for upper-division courses.

 Additional indicators for predicting success in individual cases may be provided through documented evidence of creativity and leadership, or a sustained record of accomplishment in business or other professional activity.

 Each applicant must submit the following to the UAA Office of Admissions as part of their application materials: